apache/linkis-website/docs/user-guide/control-panel/udf-function.md

 ## 3. UDF usage
 If you want to make the UDF you created take effect and use it in the program, you need to load the UDF.
 The entry point of "loading"/"unloading" is: enter the UDF function on the left side of scriptis -> personal function, and the created UDFs are all in the personal function list.

-Note 1: If you do not actively cancel the check on the page when adding a UDF, it will be checked and loaded by default.
+Note 1: If you do not actively cancel the check on the page when adding a UDF, the load will be checked by default.
+At this time, you need to kill the corresponding engine and start a new engine for the operation to take effect.

-Note 2: The operation of loading/unloading udf needs to kill the corresponding engine and start a new engine before the operation will take effect
+Note 2: The operation of loading/unloading udf needs to kill the corresponding engine and start a new engine before the operation will take effect.

 Introduction to non-personal functions in the list: